GMG Airlines: Destinations

 At the time of closure in March 2012, GMG were operating internationally to Kolkata, as well as domestic services between Dhaka and Chittagong.

 Fleet

+Last fleet

 As of March 2012, the fleet consisted of the following aircraft, though only the Dash-8 were operational at the time:

+Historic fleet

 GMG previously also had one Boeing 737-800 (with winglets), one Boeing 747-300 and three Boeing 767-300ER, besides additional Dash-8 and MD-82/83, at different stages of the company's operational history.